-A detailed research protocol must be submitted for all human subjects studies for human subjects protection review (See Protocol Submission Checklist).
-In addition, the protocol must be reviewed and approved by the local IRB (the IRB of record) before it can be reviewed by the HSRRB, and the approval letter from the local IRB indicating the level of risk to subjects must be submitted with the protocol for initial HSRRB review.
+A detailed research protocol must be submitted for all protocols, including IND or IDE protocols, for human subjects protection review.
+In addition, the protocol must be reviewed and approved by the local IRB of Record before it can be reviewed by the HSRRB, and the approval letter from the local IRB must be submitted with the protocol for initial HSRRB review.

-Both IND and IDE protocols should follow the format described in the International Conference on Harmonisation (ICH), Consolidated Guideline E6 (www.ich.org).
+IND or IDE protocols will follow the format described in the International Conference on Harmonisation (ICH), Consolidated Guideline E6 (www.ifpma.org/pdfifpma/e6.pdf).
 Other protocols may follow the ICH Guideline and include applicable paragraphs.